Apple rescinds Facebook's enterprise developer certificate after latest scandal

 Crippling effect

 The internal versions of Facebook apps used by employees carry bits of code for updates or new features that aren’t available to the public.
-By revoking Facebook’s enterprise developer certificate, these apps can’t even be launched on employee handsets, thereby severely limiting Facebook’s ability to create new apps or update existing ones for iOS.
+By revoking Facebook’s enterprise developer certificate, Apple has stopped these apps from even launching on employee handsets, thereby severely limiting Facebook’s ability to create new apps or update existing ones for iOS.

 Facebook is currently trying to negotiate with Apple to get the apps working on employee devices, but there seems to be some chatter about Apple completely removing Facebook-owned apps from the App Store.